chrthomsen/pygrametl/docs/examples/dimensions.rst

 constructor.
 In this case, is it fairly simple as the timestamp provided in the input data is simple enough to be converted directly to :class:`.datetime.date` object.
 These can then be inserted into a column of type Date.
-To automate this conversion, the parameter :attr:`.SlowlyChangingDimension.fromfinder` is set to the function returned by :func:`.pygrametl.datareader` which constructs :class:`.datetime.date` objects from the :class:`.str` in date.
+To automate this conversion, the parameter :attr:`fromfinder` is set to the function returned by :func:`.pygrametl.datareader` which constructs :class:`.datetime.date` objects from the :class:`.str` in date.
 However, a user-defined function with the same interface as the function generated by :func:`.pygrametl.datareader` could also be used.
-When inserting the rows the method :func:`scdensure` is used instead of :func:`insert` as it first performs a lookup to verify that an existing version of the row is not already present.
+When inserting the rows the method :meth:`.SlowlyChangingDimension.scdensure` is used instead of :meth:`.SlowlyChangingDimension.insert` as it first performs a lookup to verify that an existing version of the row is not already present.
 If a row is already present, this row is updated with the from timestamp inserted into its to time attribute indicating when this version of the row was deemed obsolete, and an incremented version number is added to the new row indicating that this is a newer version of an existing row.

 SnowflakedDimension
 -------------------